 in respect of a Proposed Supply Point comprising any Supply Meter Point (other than a New Supply Meter Point) in respect of which there is any request for Siteworks outstanding or any Siteworks Contract which has not been completed, and for which the Siteworks Applicant is a gas shipper other than the Proposing User.

-The Transporter may reject a Supply Point Confirmation in accordance with Section V3.
+The CDSP will reject a Supply Point Confirmation where instructed to do so by the Transporter in accordance with Section V3.

 The "Proposed Supply Point Registration Date" in respect of a Supply Point Confirmation is the date with effect from which the Proposing User wishes to become the Registered User in respect of the Proposed Supply Point.